kyma-project/kyma/components/function-controller/adr/2022-10-v1alpha2-templating.md

 ## Env
 In v1alpha2 version we have `spec.env` field on root level which configures function pod envs.
 This field will be copied/moved to `spec.templates.functionPod.spec.env`.

-## Template
-In v1alpha2 version we have `spec.template` field on root level which configures function pod metadata.
-This field will be copied/moved to `spec.templates.functionPod.metadata`.

 ## VolumeMounts
 This is new feature.